massle/cpddl/README.md

   $ ./scripts/build.sh
 ```
 It builds the cpddl library and binaries with [bliss](https://users.aalto.fi/~tjunttil/bliss)
+(used for symmetries) and [cudd](https://davidkebo.com/cudd) (used for BDDs in
-and [cudd](https://davidkebo.com/cudd) libraries which are compiled from local
+the symbolic search) libraries which are compiled from local
-copies in the ``third-party/`` directory.
+copies in the `third-party/` directory.
 It also uses the configuration options
-placed in the ``Makefile.config`` file. ``Makefile.config.tpl`` contains
+placed in the `Makefile.config` file. `Makefile.config.tpl` contains
 detailed instructions how to change the configuration.
+In particular, you might
+consider compiling cpddl with the support of LP/MIP/CP solvers required by some
+parts of cpddl (the [CPLEX Optimizer](https://www.ibm.com/analytics/cplex-optimizer)
+is the recommended option here; see License section below for more information).

 Another useful commands are:
 - Check the current configuration: